 I'm looking forward to being your childs tutor.
 I'll give them 100% and hopefully they will give that back in return.
 Since I'm experienced in curriculum design we won't be working out of just one textbook.
 One textbook will never work for every student.
 If you child is having trouble in a subject or just wants to get ahead, a multi-faceted approach to learning will have him or her attaining goals in a much shorter period of time.

-University at Buffalo - B.S., Biochemical Pharmacology
+Undergraduate Degree: University at Buffalo - Bachelor of Science, Biochemical Pharmacology